JupiterOne/graph-vsphere/docs/development.md

 2. start:har - Runs the integration against har-server
 3. serve:har:error - Starts har-server but serves errors
 4. test:env-har - Runs tests against har server

+## Bundling Dependencies for Published Docker Image

+This integration is published to Jupiterone's DockerHub whenever we release a package update.
+This image must be able to be run standalone and cannot rely on peerDependencies being present at runtime.
+Therefore, a slightly different `package.json` file is required that includes the necessary dependencies that remain peerDependencies or devDependencies for the project proper.
+This file is called `docker.package.json`.
+Prior to bumping our `package.json` version, we should bump `docker.package.json`.
+We should also keep depencencies on identical versions (e.g ` "@jupiterone/integration-sdk-core": "^8.8.0"`).
+See the `Dockerfile` in project root to gain an understanding on how we use this file to install our dependencies for our docker image.